In this guide

 You may be eligible for the Carer Payment if you provide constant care to someone for at least six months, although you don’t need to wait six months before applying.

-The care can be assistance such as physical help (lifting or helping the person get dressed), guidance (support shopping or ensuring the right medication is taken) and supervision ( supporting independence and safety).
+The care can include physical assistance (with lifting or helping the person get dressed), guidance (supporting shopping or ensuring the right medication is taken) and supervision (supporting independence and safety).

 Care recipients can be someone with a disability or medical condition, or an adult who is frail aged.
 Services Australia defines frail aged as an older Australian in need of a substantial level of care and support.